DomiKamu/OhmerPrems/docs/modules/DeXtral/Manual.md

 - Voices: 32 per bank, all are fully customizable (can be imported/exported from/to VMEM SysEx file, or loaded/saved from/to .6opdx binary file).
 - Individual voice can be exported/imported to/from VCED SysEx file.
 - Full DX7 SysEx files support (either for VMEM 32-voice banks, and VCED single-voice), as import and as export.
-- Full 6OP-DX files support (**.6opsynth** for entire synthesizer, **.6opcart** for 32-voice cartridge, with extended features such modulation matrices and operator ON/OFF switch states - these features are not supported by DX7 SysEx).
+- Full DeXtral files support (**.6opsynth** for entire synthesizer, **.6opcart** for 32-voice cartridge, with extended features such modulation matrices and operator ON/OFF switch states - these features are not supported by DX7 SysEx).
 - DX7 SysEx, **.6opvoice**, **.6opcart**, and **.6opsynth** files also can be imported/loaded by drag and drop (drop the file on the touchscreen).
 - Bank/voice select by voltage: supported via discrete VOICE input jack (0V to +10V unipolar CV).
 - 8 assignable CV input jacks (assigments via modulation matrix).